Using the NEHGS Library

 Subject searches are the most effective way to search for items about a family or place because they retrieve only the most relevant results.
 Enter a surname here (begin by excluding first names from your search) or a town, county, state, region, or country name.
 You can also search by topic, such as “Italian Americans.”

-Once you execute a search and select a result of interest, you can add the record to a list for emailing or printing by clicking on the button "Save Record" at the top.
-Once you have a number of saved records, click "View Saved" and print, email, or save the list for your visit to the library.
+Once you execute a search and select a result of interest, you can add the record to a list for emailing or printing by clicking on “Add to email/print queue” at the top.
+Once you have a number of records added to the queue, click “View Queue” and print, email, or save the list for your visit to the library.
 If you are an NEHGS member, you can also save records permanently to a list in your library catalog account by clicking “Save to My Lists.”

 To make the most of your visit to our library, consider taking advantage of the following resources and services before you arrive: